scipy-conference/scipy_proceedings/papers/jake_vanderplas/jake_vanderplas.rst

 -------------------------
 In the simple example above, the frequentist and Bayesian approaches give basically the same result.
 While it is easy to show that the two approaches are often equivalent for simple problems, it is also true that they can diverge greatly for more complicated problems.
 In practice, this divergence most often makes itself most clear in two different ways:

-1. The handling of nuisance parameters, or parameters which vary within the analysis, but have their effects removed in the final results.
+1. The handling of nuisance parameters: i.e. parameters which affect the final result, but are not otherwise of interest.
 2. The subtle (and often overlooked) difference between frequentist confidence intervals and Bayesian credible intervals.

 We'll discuss these two situations in more detail in the following sections.